D.C. law requires you to have health insurance.

 If you have any of the following types of health coverage, you won’t have to pay a penalty:

-- an individual insurance plan, whether purchased on your own or through DC Health Link, the exchange serving the District of Columbia
+- an individual insurance plan that meets the requirements of the Affordable Care Act, whether purchased on your own or through DC Health Link, the exchange serving the District of Columbia

 - a plan (including COBRA or a retiree plan) provided by your employer